-A Mexican delegation from Guadalajara University (GU) was hosted by Université Paris-Saclay.
+A Mexican delegation from Guadalajara University (GU), represented at the highest level by its President Itzcóatl Tonatiuh Bravo-Padilla, was hosted by Université Paris-Saclay.

 The signature of the Memorandum of Understanding this day reflects the desire of this vast academic network along with Université Paris-Saclay member institutes to establish long-term relations to galvanise student exchanges, as well as that of researchers and assistant-researchers, and to explore opportunities to train students towards entrepreneurship and innovation.

 This long-established institution, created in 1791, is recognised as the 2nd centre of higher education in Mexico, and irrigates a significant geographic area with campuses established within the city and throughout the State of Jalisco, in an environment conductive to the development of relations between academia and industry.
 First university of the country in the number of higher education programmes recognised by the National Mexican Council for Science and Technology (CONACYT), UG actively participates in the scientific development and technological modernisation of Mexico.

 During the talks, the delegates of Guadalajara University expressed their wish to establish 3 to 4-week short-stay programmes for Mexican students in Université Paris-Saclay institutions and to welcome, for their part, certain students from Université Paris-Saclay.
 The LCP of Université Paris-Sud whose cooperation with Mexico is very active would like to facilitate exchanges at the master and doctoral level.
 Furthermore, innovation is a priority for GU whose representatives would like to explore the viability of a joint programme around the theme of innovation law.